 The Alaskan Malamute can be traced back over 4,000 years to the Arctic, where he was used primarily as a hunting companion and sled dog by the Inuit people.
 Today, he’s still a favorite on sled teams, though unlike huskies, he’s prized for power rather than speed and endurance.
-Weighing up to 85 pounds, he’s a large, muscular pup, so early obedience training is a must to establish manners before he’s too strong for his own good.
+Weighing up to 85 pounds, he’s a large, muscular pup (who requires a protein-packed dog food), so early obedience training is a must to establish manners before he’s too strong for his own good.

 Malamutes are working dogs at heart and need an owner who can provide daily physical and mental exercise.
 This breed excels in sled pulling and skijoring, but he’ll also enjoy long hikes and other outdoor adventures.
 His thick coat does best in colder climates, so those in warmer areas should keep him in air-conditioned areas to prevent overheating.

 A kiddie pool full of ice will also be super appreciated!

 This “barkless” breed comes from along the Nile and Congo Rivers, where he’s lived for thousands of years as a hunting dog and companion.
 Basenjis don’t bark like other breeds, with yodeling or yipping making up most of their vocalizations.
 Compact and sporty, the breed is an excellent traveler and makes a wonderful adventure buddy.
 He should always be leashed on excursions, however, as his hunting instincts are strong, and he can’t be trusted not to run off.

 Basenjis, while adorable and famously clean, are one of the most difficult dogs to live with.
 The breed is intelligent but independent, having a “what’s in it for me?” attitude when it comes to training.
 He’s not a good choice for newbie dog owners and responds best to reward-based, fun training that isn’t too repetitive.